optimagic-dev/optimagic/docs/source/development/eep-01-pytrees.md

    dict of pytrees and as pytree of DataFrames), the result dictionary would become too large and confusing.
 Having result objects that just calculate specific formats on demand can alleviate this.
-2. The result object can serve as a simplfied wrapper to pytree functions and pytree conversion functions between pytree formats that abstracts from registry, is_leaf and treedefs.
+2. The result object can serve as a simplified wrapper to pytree functions and pytree conversion functions between pytree formats that abstracts from registry, is_leaf and treedefs.
-3. Results objects allow to define a ``__repr__`` which becomes really useful as soon as parameters are not just one DataFrame but for example, a dict of DataFrames.
+3. Results objects allow to define a `__repr__` which becomes really useful as soon as parameters are not just one DataFrame but for example, a dict of DataFrames.